Sarasota Municipal Auditorium: History

 The auditorium opened on February 24, 1938, hosting an annual Sara de Soto Celebration sponsored by the Sarasota Chapter of the Daughters of the American Revolution (DAR).
 Three thousand attended the celebration.

-The building was designed in the Art Deco and Moderne styles by Chicago architects, Thomas Reed Martin and Clarence A. Martin.
+The building was designed in the Art Deco and Moderne styles by Chicago architects, Thomas Reed Martin and Clarence A. Martin who was the dean of the school of architecture at Cornell University.
+Clarence Augustine Martin had retired to Sarasota a decade earlier with his wife Gertrude Martin, the dean of women at Cornell.
 Freeman H. Horton was the engineer for the project and designed the truss system that supports the barrel-vaulted roof.
 Horton also collaborated with Thomas Reed Martin on recreational structures such as boathouses, pools, landscaping, and walkways.
 When the auditorium was constructed, the property had waterfront access to Sarasota Bay and boating was a significant activity from the recreation center.
 Later, dredge and fill extended the shoreline farther westward.

 A second floor to the recreation club was added in 1940 at the western end of the auditorium.
 Ida and John Chidsey donated funding for the construction of the second-floor addition.
 The portion of the facility contained a lounge area, a recreation room, and a card room.
 The recreation center was dedicated in January 1940.
 North of the building, facilities for shuffleboard, lawn bowling, and tennis were built.

 During World War II, the auditorium served as the Army and Navy Club and was the preferred venue for hosted dances, graduations, and concerts.
 The Florida West Coast Symphony (now the Sarasota Orchestra) performed in the facility from its inception in 1949 until the 1969 opening of the Van Wezel Performing Arts Hall which was constructed at the Bayfront of the same large public parcel.

 Description

 The building has a barrel-vaulted roof.
 The structure contains an amount of glass block in its eastern elevation that provides natural lighting for the interior of the large building.
 Typically, the design of the auditorium is described as Moderne and Art Deco, but elements of the design also suggest the International Style that is associated with the Bauhaus.

-The solid hardwood maple floor in the building contributes to the atmosphere, acoustics, and comfort for all attending events, dances, and concerts.

 It is a site that is used by more than 100,000 visitors a year as they attend banquets, charrettes for long-range planning, civic meetings, concerts, dances, events for teenagers, fundraising events, health lectures, homecoming events, political forums, proms, and galas, training seminars, and wedding receptions.

 The venue also provides access to educational programs, entertainment, exhibits, recreation, and shows.
 Several days are booked most weeks for exhibits and shows that support antique sales, art exhibits, auctions, coin shows, conventions, flea markets, flower and gardening shows, gem and jewelry shows, seminars, and stamp collection and sales exhibits.